Tsarpf/windows-default-playback-device-to-pcm-file/README.md

 - Only tested once on my computer.
 - Made in C++ using WASAPI
 - Mostly for my personal use in live audio visualization
-- Writes to a while named test.pcm
+- Writes to a file named test.pcm